 Government bonds can offset stock volatility

-Speaking of corporate bonds, they can indicate when a recession is coming
+Speaking of corporate bonds, they can be an economic indicator

 How bonds can help your portfolio

-All of that said, holding bonds is one way to ensure your portfolio isn’t tossed around during a market crash like a toothpick in a tidal wave.
+All of that said, holding bonds is one way to ensure your portfolio is less affected by severe market declines.
 The following charts simplify things a bit to take risk out of the picture, but show you how a good old-fashioned portfolio of 60% stocks and 40% bonds performed compared to an all-stocks-no-brakes portfolio in various moments of market turbulence.

 1987 - Black Monday

 Without getting too far into the details, Black Monday was a bad day for investors.
-The Dow Jones lost 22% of its value in just one day, the largest single-market crash since the Great Depression.
-As you can see, the 60/40 portfolio dropped 5% in the final months of 1987, but the all-stock portfolio looks like it skidded off a Formula One track and smashed into the barrier wall, hard.
+The Dow Jones lost 22% of its value in one day, the largest single-market crash since the Great Depression.
+As you can see, the 60/40 portfolio dropped 5% in the final months of 1987, but the all-stock portfolio fell much more sharply over the same period.

 2000 - Dotcom crash